 This command will list all internal volumes/disk partitions as well as external drives too.
-In my example, Volume 4 with drive letter E is Pendrive which I want to format.
+In my example, Volume 4 with the drive letter “E” is Pendrive, which I want to format.

 Step 5.
 Type select volume 4 and hit Enter from the keyboard.

-Note: If your PC Pendrive volume number is different, change 4 to that No. Suppose, in your computer, volume 10 is a USB drive, then the command will be select volume 10.
+Note: If your PC Pendrive volume number is different, change 4 to that number.
+Suppose, on your computer, volume 10 is a USB drive; then the command will select volume 10.

 Step 6.
 Now issue the following command to format your Pendrive:-

 format fs=ntfs quick